-At i-SCOOP’s Content Marketing Experience Conference 2014, Danny Devriendt presented a keynote, titled “The Horse’s Ass: how social becomes a currency”.
+At i-SCOOP’s Content Marketing Conference 2014 in Brussels, Belgian speaker Danny Devriendt presented a keynote, titled “The Horse’s Ass: how social becomes a currency”.
 Danny, previously EVP Social and Digital Media at Porter Novelli, and now managing director of Universal Media’s Brussels, has a love affair with branding, social media and content (among many other things – and a few people – of course).

 Furthermore, Danny Devriendt, named the 3rd most influential ad executive on Twitter in 2013, is also interested in what has become known as native advertising, a topic he covered at the event as well.

 “There is not a lot of value in a plain marketing message”

 Indeed: since some time now, the IAB (Interactive Advertising Bureau) shows increasing attention for content marketing for obvious reasons and within a specific context.
 The organization even published a content marketing primer (see below), be it more for publishers and agencies (or in other words: one way of looking at it, remember content marketing is an umbrella term).

 In his keynote Danny did not just cover native advertising.
 As a matter of fact: the exact terms don’t even matter that much.
 What matters is that, according to Danny, today content is the most powerful asset in the quest to reach the target audience of a company.

 There is not a lot of value in a plain marketing message, Danny says and it’s all about storytelling….
 Social media, real time marketing and content marketing became the new normal, Danny says.
 Classical push advertising evolves to interactive and influencer marketing with content as key element.

 Content is what audiences see, share, like and what ultimately shapes their opinion about a company.
 Content is what they remember.
 But what is the life time value of a thought, a memory, a shift of perception?
 If content is gold, how to coin it?